 The noisy background is the most challenging situation.
 Choosing the right color may help a lot!
 If possible, try to find the color that is most contrasting to the colors of the background.
 If you want to be extra-prepared for everything, it may even be worth it to invest into more sets in different colors, so that you can always choose the best one on any occasion.

-The three numbers in brackets indicate the diameter, the weight and the fullness of the ball.
+The three numbers in brackets indicate the diameter, the weight and the fill percentage of the ball.

-To choose another combination of diameter, weight and fullness, you have to order a customized set.
+To choose another combination of diameter, weight and fill, or one of the other 4 diameters, you have to order a customized set.

 There are multiple criteria based on which jugglers choose the size of their balls.
 The one that you should always consider first (especially if you are a beginner juggler) is your hand size.
 Then, there are other criteria (such as your juggling style) that can make you size up or down.
 We'll go one by one.